 What happens to your credit score when you apply for a credit card?

-Every time you make an application for a credit card you undergo a 'hard' credit search.
-This leaves a mark on your credit file which is visible other lenders.
+Every time you make an application for a credit card, you undergo a 'hard' credit search.
+This leaves a mark on your credit file visible to other lenders for up to 12 months.
 This mark will indicate that you've applied for credit, though it doesn't show whether you've been accepted or rejected for a particular card.

 In contrast, while 'soft' credit searches are also recorded on your credit file, lender's can't see them.
 This means you can undergo as many soft searches as you like, as it will have no impact on your credit score.